Your Questions Answered

 You say you will help me get a U.S. based bank account.
 How does that work?

 When you apply through us (for half the normal fee) you will be mailed the physical card.
 Therefore, you will need to wait till your card arrives to get your refund.
-However, Payoneer is better at mailing thing internationally than the IRS.
+However, Payoneer is better at mailing stuff internationally than the IRS.
 Here’s a link for more information about Payoneer.

 Do you guarantee that my federal and state tax returns will be electronically filed?